keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0180/index.md

 :star: *Bridge* support lazy loading to provide a faster response time.

 :sparkles: *(experimental) New Import API*: Keptn provides a new _alpha_ version of an import API.
-This API can be used to completely setup your Keptn project.
+This API can be used to setup a Keptn project by importing a template as zip archive.

 :hammer: Keptn provides the ability to enable / disable "use-case" services in the control plane chart.